 I always thought that “Mission: Impossible,” “The Fugitive” [1963-1967] with David Janssen, and “Mannix” [1967-1975] starring Mike Connors, are to this day still some of the best TV series ever made.
 Would you agree with that?

 I would absolutely agree with that.
 They were meticulously made.
 Bruce also did “Mannix.”
 There has been some remarkable television work through the years.
 It’s an extraordinary medium.
-In terms of the drama and the comedies, because of the pandemic, we are struggling to find our way to use the current technology.
+In terms of the drama and the comedies, we are struggling to find our way to use the current technology because of the pandemic.
 I think most of it needs a lot more finesse.
 It’s hard to talk to somebody in a different location in a scene that’s supposed to have some meaning.
-A lot of my colleagues are still doing this because they need to and want to—as do I—except as I watch it, it just needs to develop a little more, and it will.
-I mean, my whole career was based on the fact that I came here at the beginning of television, when the studios were panicking because they thought it was going to kill the movies.
-Instead they found out it was a way to make money which was perfect for me because I was here.
+Many of my colleagues are still doing this because they need to and want to—as do I—except as I watch it, it just needs to develop a little more, and it will.
+I mean, my whole career was based on the fact that I came here at the beginning of television when the studios were panicking because they thought it was going to kill the movies.
+Instead, they found out it was a way to make money which was perfect for me because I was here.
 We came here with a play, but we didn’t get back to New York because we were working here in Los Angeles.
-A year went by and we were still working all the time which was very unusual, and we went where the work is, which is here.
+A year went by, and we were still working all the time which was very unusual, and we went where the work is, which is here.
 For us Easterners, Los Angeles was a strange place, it didn’t rain for a year and a half—where’s the rain?
 Because I grew up in Chicago!
-It was a very strange place, there was one museum and a lot of odd things about it to get used to, but pretty soon we did and it became home.
+It was a very strange place, there was one museum and many odd things about it to get used to, but pretty soon we did and it became home.
 And it’s quite a nice home, to say the least.

 Could you elaborate on leaving “Mission: Impossible” after three very successful seasons?

 It was very difficult.
 It was a lawsuit by Paramount.
-They sued me for breach for no real reason, because there were a lot of facts that were distorted.
+They sued me for breach for no real reason because there were a lot of facts that were distorted.
 They put a lot of bad stuff in the press.
 And once they put it in, it’s very hard to answer to it because it’s been read.
-So I was a little over a year in litigation in which they stopped me from working, it was incredibly painful.
+So I was a little over a year in litigation in which they stopped me from working; it was incredibly painful.
 Martin wasn’t in any way legally involved, he didn’t have to go back.
 He decided not to because of the changes—Bruce was fired, he was the heart and soul of the show, but new people were taking it over.
 They did something pretty ugly and sued me, and that was the night of the third Emmy.
-I was there in front of the world—I no longer had a job, I couldn’t work and that night I got a third Emmy.
+I was there in front of the world—I no longer had a job, I couldn’t work and I got a third Emmy that night.
 It was hard, but I guess you find a way to do it, and that’s what I did.
-But, like I said, it was very difficult.
-It was all a giant, very ugly, unnessecary misunderstanding that involved the two of us—we had different agents, we were totally seperate career wise, but they figured that if he wasn’t going to do it…—they just made an assumption, after all they never asked me.
-They just forced me in a legal position.
-We finally told the story a year later in a TV Guide article, but you know, a year later… We never asked for money, it was never about money.
+But, as I said, it was very difficult.
+It was all a giant, very ugly, unnecessary misunderstanding that involved the two of us—we had different agents, we were totally seperate career wise, but they figured that if he wasn’t going to do it…—they just made an assumption, after all, they never asked me.
+They just forced me into a legal position.
+We finally told the story a year later in a TV Guide article, but you know, a year later… We never asked for money; it was never about money.
 It was hard, but you move on.

 June 8, 1969.
 Ms. Bain accepting her third Emmy at the 21st Emmy Awards: “As the girl who used to be on “Mission: Impossible,” this is a bittersweet moment.”